relativeflux/rseprac/README.md

 The sections below provide explanations for each of the proposed solutions.
 Please see the added `solutions` folder for the relevant material.

-**N.B**: Six problems were mentioned in the preparation guide, but the original repo only seems to contain five problems.
+**N.B**: Six problems were mentioned in the preparation guide, but the original repo only seems to contain five problems...
+Perhaps this is an 'off by one' error.

 ## Problem 1